savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

                     Constant(value=3)]))])
 ```

-This is a lot of information for such a short function but what you should really glean from this is that every variable, statement, function, constant, etc. along with its relationship is represented in this tree.
+Again, this is a lot of information for such a short function but what you should really glean from this is that every variable, statement, function, constant, etc. along with its relationship is represented in this tree.

 ### Then, we compile to bytecode